jogilsang/jogilsang/README.md

 <br />
 <br />

-안녕하세요. 전 조길상 입니다.
 Hi, I'm Gilsang Jo, a mobile client developer from Repulic of korea

-- 🔭 전 현재 서울시에서 거주와 근무를 하고있습니다.
-(I’m currently working on Seoul)
+- 🔭 I’m currently working on Seoul
-- 🌱 전 현재 Java와 Kotlin에 관심이있습니다.
-(I’m currently interesting on Java and Kotlin)
+- 🌱 I’m currently interesting on Java and Kotlin
-- 💬 문의내용이 있다면, 이슈로 주실수있습니다.(If you want it Something, Give me issue) [클릭](https://github.com/jogilsang/jogilsang/issues)
+- 💬 If you want it Something, Give me issue [Click](https://github.com/jogilsang/jogilsang/issues)

 **Languages and Tools:**